 It’s my recommendation that you start the cleaning and repairing process as soon as possible.
 Repairing the situation ensures you get the cold air you deserve, and it keeps you breathing the healthiest air possible during your next drive.

 How do I clean the AC in my car?

 The easiest way to clean an air conditioning system is to make sure there are no leaves blocking the AC intake, replace the cabin air filter, and then spray a special AC cleaning spray into the vents to get rid of mold and bacteria.

 How much does it cost to clean a car’s AC?

 How much it will cost to clean a car’s AC system depends on how much you want to clean and how much you can do yourself.
 There are special AC cleaning sprays that you can buy and spray yourself into the vents, and these will cost you under $50.
 If you want it professionally cleaned, you can expect it to cost between $200 and $400.

 Does cleaning AC coils really help?

-Yes, a lot of dirt and mold can get stuck in the AC coil and by cleaning these you can get a more efficient AC system, and you can also get rid of any bad smell.
+Yes.
+A lot of dirt and mold can get stuck in the AC coil, and by cleaning these, you can get a more efficient AC system, and you can also get rid of any bad smells.
 However, cleaning the AC coil can be difficult without the right tools.